Acqua Alta, one of the most misunderstood aspects of life in Venice

 How are Venetians alerted of the next Acqua Alta?
 How do they know how high it will be?

-Besides the possibility to personally monitor the tides forecast on the city’s website, in case of an exceptional tide forecast the Centro Previsione e Segnalazione Maree di Venezia, now Centro Previsioni e Segnalazione Maree, immediately sends an SMS to everyone who requested this (free) service, giving information about the time and the height of the possible upcoming Acqua Alta.
+Residents can personally monitor the tides forecast on the city’s website, and in case of an exceptional tide forecast, the Centro Previsione e Segnalazione Maree di Venezia, now Centro Previsioni e Segnalazione Maree, immediately sends an SMS to all (free) subscribers to inform about the exceptional tide forecast, and give information about the time and the height of the upcoming Acqua Alta.
 As the tide approaches, further SMSs are sent to confirm the forecast or to notify about any change, and sirens can be heard loud and clear in every part of the city with sounds coded as such:

 1 long note = forecast of 110cm over the average sea level